MODAL-UNINA/FLAME/README.md

 A Pytorch Implementation of FL method: FLAME.

-Note: Put the CICDDoS2019 dataset in the folder '../FLAME/data_raw'.
+Note: Place the CICDDoS2019 data set in the folder '../FLAME/data_raw'.